Zywave/booster/src/_areas/design-system/components/button-dropdowns.md

 <docs-spacer size="small"></docs-spacer>

 The width of the action list is, at minimum, 150px wide.
-The width of the list list can expand, maintaining 15px padding on each side, should one of the options exceeds the 150px minimum.
+The width of the list can expand, maintaining 15px padding on each side, should one of the options exceeds the 150px minimum.

 ![Button Dropdown minimum and expanded option list widths](/images/button-dropdown_list_width.svg)